 Since the program began in 2004, we have served 176,500 students and teachers, averaging 16,000 served on an annual basis.
 All tickets are available at subsidized prices for students and teachers.
 In order to maintain this offering, we rely on the support of individuals, foundations, and corporations, as well as support from the City of Charlottesville and Albemarle County.
 Many students are still unable to afford this price, and we offer financial assistance so that no child is precluded from participation.

 Exposure to arts and culture at every age is powerful in driving innovation and creativity, promoting social cohesion, advancing educational excitement and love of learning, and furthering the economic prosperity of our community.

 The Paramount Arts Education Program provides a live educational theater experience for youth in our community, enhancing learning while fostering an appreciation, understanding and love of the performing arts.
 We have now served 176,500 students and teachers since the program’s inception in 2004.

 Financial Assistance: To apply for Financial Assistance, please complete the Financial Assistance Form and submit at the time of Registration.
-This form will be available in mid-August.
+This form will be available on August 21,2018.